Ahmedabbas75/Super_Market-Analysis-Task/README.md

   3. Most sales in branches is `Fashion accessories`
   4. Customers prefered to `Ewallet`,`cash` payments rather than `credit card`
   5. Most Customers come to branches has `member card`

+ - Reached Results from Bivariate Questions
+   1. Branch `C` stands out slightly with higher income compared to Branch `A` and `B`.
+Despite Branch `A` having slightly higher sales, it is Branch `C`  that emerges as the most profitable branch in terms of gross income, there was no relationship between customer `ratings` and `gross income`
+   2. `Fashion Accessories` and `Food and Beverages` were the most products.
+Therefore, must focus on these categories, with electronic accessories
+   3. `When  number of members in Branch increased,Total of gross income increased`
+   4. When number of females increase, `Fashion accessories` Product line increase,  When number of male increase,`Health and beauty` Product line increase
+   5. Gross income is highest in `food and beverages`